 If a student is dismissed from the B.S. program due to poor performance in courses not required for the B.A. program, a student may have his/her record re-evaluated as a major in the B.A. program, and may be declared in good standing if his/her performance in the B.A. requirements justifies this.

-An appeal to any of the above may be made by following the D’Youville College grievance procedures.
+An appeal to any of the above may be made by following the D’Youville grievance procedures.

-During the graduate phase students are required to successfully complete two semesters of teaching assistantship in the Anatomy and Physiology I and II laboratories.
+During the graduate phase students may work as a teaching assistant in the Anatomy and Physiology I and II laboratories.

 Combined Biology B.S. and Anatomy M.S.